esimov/ascii-fluid/README.md

 # 🌊 ascii-fluid

-**ascii-fluid** is a webcam (face) controlled ASCII fluid simulation running in your terminal.
-You can control the fluid dynamics with your computer mouse/touchpad but also with your face trough a webcam.
+**ascii-fluid** is a face controlled ASCII fluid simulation running real time in your terminal.
+You can control the fluid dynamics with your face by using a webcam, but also with the mouse or touchpad.

 ![ascii-fluid](https://user-images.githubusercontent.com/883386/73605776-2b83bf00-45ab-11ea-93d1-ad6b2a6010e7.gif)